Aboubakar Oumarou

-Aboubakar Oumarou (born 4 January 1987) is a Cameroonian professional footballer.
-He is most often deployed as a forward.
-Having started his professional career in China, he has played in four different Serbian clubs.
-Oumarou has been capped by the national team of Cameroon.
+Aboubakar Oumarou (born 4 January 1987) is a Cameroonian former professional footballer who played as a forward.
+Having started his professional career in China, he played in five different Serbian clubs.
+Oumarou was capped three times by the Cameroon national team.

 Club career

 Early career

 Oumarou started his professional career in China with Yanbian before moving to Changsha Ginde where he played in the 2007 and 2008 Chinese Super League.
 In the 2009 winter transfer window, Milan Živadinović discovered Oumarou in China and after that, he was sold to the Serbian club Red Star Belgrade.
 Oumarou stayed there for only six months before he signed for another city club OFK Beograd, for the 2009–10 season.

 Vojvodina

 After playing an entire season with OFK, Oumarou moved to FK Vojvodina in the summer of 2010.
 In Vojvodina, he was elected three times in a row as Vojvodina Supporters' Player of the Year for the 2010–11, 2011–12 and 2012–13 seasons by the unofficial club fansite fkvojvodina.com.

 His first match of the 2012–13 season was against Lithuanian club Sūduva on 19 July 2012, in the second qualifying round for UEFA Europa League.
 In that game, he scored a goal in the last minute of the match in a 1–1 home draw.
 A week later he also scored against Sūduva and enrolled assists in the away victory 4–0.
 A week later after winning against Suduva 4–0, he scored a goal against the Rapid Wien and so helped the Vojvodina to win rapid and closer to the play-off of the UEFA Europa League.
 His first goal of the new season of Serbian SuperLiga scored on 28 October 2012 against Javor.
 Oumarou scored the goal in the 77th minute of the match in a penalty shootout.
 On 1 December 2012, he scored twice against his former club Red Star Belgrade.

 On 31 January 2013, thanks to his much-needed contribution to the club over the years, Oumarou signed a new one-year contract with Vojvodina.